Investigating the leptonic couplings of doubly charged scalars at the muon collider: Results

-for Yukawa couplings in the range $\left|h_{\mu\mu}\right| \approx \tt{0.15}$ to $\left|h_{\mu\mu}\right| \approx \tt{0.65}$.
-In fact, no direct limits on the $h_{\mu\mu}$ coupling exist in the literature, and the muon collider will provide an exclusive opportunity to probe this coupling to very small values for an extended range of doubly charged scalar mass beyond the reach of LHC and lepton-flavor-violation experiments. \item \textbf{$\tt{\mu^{+}\mu^{-}} \to e^{+}e^{-}$ :} \\ \\ In this channel, the contribution to the signal comes through the $t$-channel exchange of the doubly charged scalar, and the vertex violates lepton flavor.
+In this channel, the contribution to the signal comes through the $t$-channel exchange of the doubly charged scalar, and the vertex violates lepton flavor.
 This process, therefore, corresponds to the flavor-violating vertex $h_{\mu e}$.
 In Figure \ref{Fig:bounds2} we illustrate the region in the parameter plane $\{m_{H^{\pm\pm}}, \left|h_{\mu e}\right|\}$ which can be probed using the cut-flow chart discussed in Table.~(\ref{Tab:BPee1250}).
-The \emph{dark green} and \emph{dark magenta} shaded regions in the plot indicate areas of the parameter space that can be probed with statistical significances exceeding $2\sigma$ and $5\sigma$, respectively.
+The \emph{dark green} and \emph{gray} shaded regions in the plot indicate areas of the parameter space that can be probed with statistical significances exceeding $2\sigma$ and $5\sigma$, respectively.
 Additionally, the \emph{dark blue} shaded area in the upper-left corner corresponds to the $e^+e^- \to e^+e^-$ constraint from LEP, as summarized in Table~\ref{Tab:flavour}.
 The \emph{light red} shaded region represents the existing $\tt{LHC}$ limit, as discussed previously.
 The reach plot suggest that, one can probe the $m_{H^{\pm\pm}}$ in the $\tt{1.1~TeV}$ to $\tt{10~TeV}$ range for the corresponding $h_{\mu e}$ $\approx \tt{0.1}$ to $h_{\mu e}$ $\approx \tt{0.41}$.
-When compared with current experimental bounds, the reach of our analysis represents a substantial improvement over both collider and flavor experiments. \item \textbf{$\tt{\mu^{+}\mu^{-}} \to \tau^{+}\tau^{-}$ :} \\ \\ Finally, we comment on the significance of the $\tau^+\tau^-$ final state in probing the flavor violating $h_{\mu\tau}$ coupling.
-In Figure \ref{Fig:bounds3} we show the region of the parameter plane $\{m_{H^{\pm\pm}}, \left|h_{\mu \tau}\right|\}$ which can be explored following the cut flow chart described in Table \ref{Tab:BPtata1250}.
-For this signal topology, the most stringent available bound is from $\tt{LHC}$, which is illustrated as \emph{light-red} vertical bar.
-In this case as well, we show the $2\sigma$ and (\emph{dark-green}) $5\sigma$ (\emph{dark-magenta}) discovery contours, respectively.
-Compared to the previous two
+When compared with current experimental bounds, the reach of our analysis represents a substantial improvement over both collider and flavor experiments. \item \textbf{$\tt{\mu^{+}\mu^{-}} \to \tau^{+}\tau^{-}$ :}